Call of the Cuckoo

-Call of the Cuckoo (1927) is a Hal Roach two reel silent film released by Metro-Goldwyn-Mayer.
+Call of the Cuckoo (1927) is a Hal Roach two-reel silent film released by Metro-Goldwyn-Mayer.
 The film's principal star is comedian Max Davidson, though the film is just as well known for cameos from other Roach stars at the time.
-These cameos include renowned supporting player Jimmy Finlayson (the source of Homer Simpson's "D'oh!" catchphrase), the oft underrated/ignored Charley Chase, and a pre-teaming Stan Laurel and Oliver Hardy.
+These cameos include renowned supporting player James Finlayson, Charley Chase, and a pre-teaming Stan Laurel and Oliver Hardy.

 Plot

-Papa Gimplewart (Davidson) exchanges his house, in order to escape the antics of inmates of the lunatic asylum next door, including characters played by Laurel and Hardy.
-Unfortunately, the new house turns out to be 'Jerry-built', put up in two days.
-After several disasters occur, Papa Gimplewart asks "Is there anything else can happen?".
-He then realizes that the inmates from the asylum have just moved in next door.
+Papa Gimplewart exchanges his house, in order to escape the antics of his strange next-door neighbors, the "cuckoos", often assumed to be inmates in a lunatic asylum.
+They include characters played by Laurel and Hardy.
+Their activities include shooting an apple perched on someone's head, and carrying bricks on a human wheelbarrow.
+Unfortunately, the new house turns out to be jerry-built, put up in two days.
+The electrics, water taps and cooker are cross-connected.
+During the housewarming party, a fight breaks out between the guests.
+After several disasters occur, Papa Gimplewart asks, "Is there anything else can happen?".
+He then realizes that the same strange neighbors have just moved in next door.

-Among the disasters are a mop removing the color from the kitchen floor, dirty bath water leaking down from upstairs and into the communal coffeepot, and a piano sliding on an uneven floor that crashes through a wall and demolishes the family car.
+Among the disasters are a mop removing the pattern from the kitchen floor, dirty bath water leaking from upstairs onto a meal, and a piano which slides down a sloping floor, crashes through a wall and demolishes the family car.

+The couple's teenage son always lurks annoyingly, puts off the first house buyer by explaining about the neighbors, and repeatedly baulks his father's attempts to fix the flooring.

+Production

+The opening cast list and some intertitles vary between several versions of this film.
+For example, the 1955 Blackhawk Films edition omits Leo Willis, and replaces "chivvy" with "nose".

+Laurel and Hardy have close-cropped hair from making their previous film The Second Hundred Years just days earlier.

 Excerpts from this film appeared in the Robert Youngson 1965 documentary Laurel and Hardy's Laughing 20's.